|Country Number (N/K)||1979?||SECOND WAVE?|

 Doctor Who on TV?

-A number of Brazilian newspapers (paper as well as online) have been accessed, from 1978 to the 1990s, but no regular listings for Doctor Who (or Doutor Who) as an on-going series have been found.
+However, a number of Brazilian newspapers from 1978 to the 1990s (in print as well as online) have been accessed, but no listings for Doctor Who (or Doutor Who) as an on-going series have been found.

 If the series did play, it would be expected to have aired in the two largest cities, Rio de Janeiro and Sao Paulo, and yet no listings can be found in the newspapers published in either city.